 Support materials are images, audio files, video files, links and/or other supporting documents that help bring your organization's mission and programs to life for panelists.
-They are essential to your application and play a critical role in helping panelists evaluate your application and gain a better understanding of the proposed project.
+They are essential to your application and play a critical role in helping panelists evaluate your organization and gain a better understanding of the proposed project.
+You may submit up to three support materials with your application.
 Please refer to the Support Materials Guide for more information.

-Complete and Submit the Application by August 24, 2017, by 4:30 pm ET
+Complete and Submit the Application by August 9, 2018, by 4:30 pm ET

-To be considered complete, an application must include all required narrative responses and support materials.
-See the Application section on page 11 for further details.
+To be considered complete, an application must include all required narrative responses, a complete budget and support materials.
+See the Application section on page 12 for further details.

 Late or incomplete applications will NOT be accepted.
-Immediately following the 4:30 pm ET deadline, the Submit button on the online system will disappear, making it impossible to submit an application.
+After 4:30 pm ET applications will not be able to be submitted through the online system.